 - Lets you carry on watching in another room

 - Access recordings from main box

-Even though the Sky Q Mini is essentially a media streamer only, it cleverly acts almost exactly like the 2TB or 1TB Sky Q box that feeds it.
-You will barely know the difference, with little or no lag in video streaming between them.
+Even though the Sky Q Mini is essentially a media streamer, it cleverly acts almost exactly like the main Sky Q box that feeds it.
+You will barely know the difference, with little to no lag in video streaming between them.